psachdev6375/docker-microservices-example/README.md

 # docker-microservices-example

-Uses docker-compose to set up 3 containrs:
+Uses docker-compose to set up 3 containers:

 1. DB server using mysql:5.7 image.
 Uses docker-entrypoint-initdb.d to create database and load initial data in it.